Jal Mahal: The palace

-The Royal family chhatris and cenotaphs
+The royal family chhatris and cenotaphs

 At Gaitore opposite the lake are chhatris and cenotaphs erected over cremation platforms of some of the Kachwaha rulers of Jaipur.
 They were built by Jai Singh II within landscaped gardens.
 The cenotaphs are in honor of Pratap Singh, Madho Singh II and Jai Singh II among others.
 Jai Singh II's cenotaph is made of marble and has impressive intricate carvings.
 It has a dome with 20 carved pillars.

 Restoration works

-Rajasthan Tourism Development Corporation took matters in its hands in the year 2004, and decided to try and restore the monument to its original glory.
-They signed an agreement with Jal Mahal Resorts, granting it a 99-year lease to develop 100 acres along the Man Sagar Lake (in the middle of which Jal Mahal stands) and the palace.
-The 99-year lease was given out to a business tycoon, Navratan Kothari Chairman KGK Group.
-For the past 9 years, he has worked on the cleaning of the lake and restoration of the Palace.
-Now there are many inhabitants of the area and it has created a great job opportunity for the people of Jaipur and Rajasthan.
-For the future, Navratan plans to build a few hotels around the Jal Mahal and make it a very popular tourist destination.
+In 2004, the Rajasthan Tourism Development Corporation signed an agreement with Jal Mahal Resorts, granting it a 99-year lease to develop 100 acres along the Man Sagar Lake (in the middle of which Jal Mahal stands) and the palace.
+The 99-year lease was given out to Jal Mahal Resorts Pvt Ltd a SPV created under the terms of the PPP project.
+From 2005 onwards the company has worked on the cleaning of the lake, reviving the ecology of the area and restoring the palace.
+For the future, Jal Mahal Resorts Pvt Ltd plans to build a tourism destination around the Jal Mahal and make it a landmark tourist destination for all visitors to the city of Jaipur.

 Joint sector project

-The Lake restoration project of the Man Sagar Lake area with an estimated investment of ₹150 crores (considered one of the largest and unique such projects in India) has evolved a plan that has diverse project components.
+The Lake restoration project of the Man Sagar Lake area with an estimated investment of ₹1.5 billion, equivalent to approximately $18 million (considered one of the largest and unique such projects in India) has evolved a plan that has diverse project components.
 Consequently, there are many project stakeholders and beneficiaries.
 The project stake holders are: the Government of Rajasthan and their subordinate organizations such as the Public Works Department (PWD), Rajasthan Urban Development Authority (RUIDP), the Jaipur Development Authority (JDA – the nodal agency for implementation of all aspects of the project), the Department of Tourism, Rajasthan Project Development Fund (RPDF) and the Rajasthan Tourism Development Corporation (RTDC) and an Empowered Committee on Infrastructure Development (ECID); the Central Government organizations associated for planning and financing are the Ministry of Environment and Forests (MOE&F) through its National River Conservation Program (NRCP) and ILFS.

 The Private Sector Developer (PSD) appointed was M/s KGK Consortium.
 Under the public-private sector partnership model approved by the EICD, PDCOR had prepared the Detailed Project Report (DPR) for the restoration of Man Sagar Lake, Jal Mahal restoration and lake precincts development.
 The total project area for restoration and development approved by ECID was 432 acre comprising the lake with 300 acre water spread, the lake precincts area of 100 acre, which subsumed 15 acre of submerged land) for tourism development under joint sector cooperation and 32 acre for lake promenade and tertiary treatment facility and related works.